Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 where $\cL_C = \sum_{x,y\in\Lambda} C_{xy} \partial_{\psi_y} \partial_{\bar\psi_x}$.
 In particular, it follows that $\E_{C}\theta$ has the semigroup property

 This formula also holds for $C$ positive \emph{semi}definite if we take \eqref{e:fWick} as the definition of $\E_{C}\theta F$, which we will in the sequel.
-See, for example, \cite{MR3332938} for the elementary proofs.
-These identities are fermionic versions of the relation between ordinary Gaussian convolution and the heat equation.
-In particular, \eqref{e:fWick} allows for the evaluation of moments, e.g., $\E_{C}\theta \bar\psi_{x}\psi_{y}=\bar\psi_x\psi_y+C_{xy}$.
+The identity \eqref{e:fWick} is a fermionic version of the relation between Gaussian convolution and the heat equation, and \eqref{e:E-semigroup}, which follows from~\eqref{e:fWick}, is the analogue of the fact that the sum of two independent Gaussian processes is Gaussian with covariance given by the sum of the covariances.
+The identity \eqref{e:fWick} allows for the evaluation of moments, e.g., $\E_{C}\theta \bar\psi_{x}\psi_{y}=\bar\psi_x\psi_y+C_{xy}$.
 An important consequence of the finite range property \eqref{e:C-range} of $C_j$ is that if $F_i \in \cN(X_i)$ with $\dist_{\infty}(X_1,X_2)> \frac12 L^j$ then, by \eqref{e:fWick},